Vole: Description

 Voles are small rodents that grow to 3–9 in, depending on the species.
-Females can have five to ten litters per year, though with an average lifespan of three months and requiring one month to adulthood, two litters is the norm.
+Most voles do not exceed 16 months in age in the wild, though in captivity they may live as long as three years.
+The vole mating season spans about half the year (from spring to fall) with litters produced monthly.
+Each litter is usually made up of two to nine offspring.
 Gestation lasts for three weeks and the young voles reach sexual maturity in a month.
 As a result of this biological exponential growth, vole populations can grow very large within a short time.
 One mating pair can produce 100 offspring every year.

 Voles outwardly resemble several other small animals.
 Moles, gophers, mice, rats and even shrews have similar characteristics and behavioral tendencies.

 Voles thrive on small plants yet, like shrews, they will eat dead animals and, like mice and rats, they can live on almost any nut or fruit.
 In addition, voles target plants more than most other small animals, making their presence evident.
 Voles readily girdle small trees and ground cover much like a porcupine.
 This girdling can easily kill young plants and is not healthy for trees and other shrubs.

-Voles eat succulent root systems and burrow under plants and eat away until the plant is dead.
-Bulbs are another favorite target for voles; their excellent burrowing and tunnelling skills give them access to sensitive areas without clear or early warning.
+Voles consume their own body weight in plant material every 24 hours.
+Their most noticeable activity is burrowing under plants where they can access nutritious bulbs and root systems.
+They also eat herbaceous material and may eat away until the plant is dead.
 The presence of large numbers of voles is often identifiable only after they have destroyed a number of plants.
 However, like other burrowing rodents, they also play beneficial roles, including dispersing nutrients throughout the upper soil layers.